Ajith Perera: Samagi Jana Balawegaya (2020–present)

-In 2020, Perera played a role in the founding of the Samagi Jana Balawegaya (SJB) under the leadership of Sajith Premadasa.
-As the chief executive of the SJB and the Kalutara district lLeader, he has been instrumental in strengthening the party's organisational structure and expanding its influence across the district and beyond.
+In 2020 Perera played a role in the founding of the Samagi Jana Balawegaya (SJB) under the leadership of Sajith Premadasa.
+As the chief executive of the SJB and the Kalutara District leader, he has helped strengthen the party's organisational structure and expanding its influence across the district and beyond.

-In 2024, he re-entered Parliament with the highest number of preferential votes from the Kalutara District under the SJB banner.
-At the time, he was appointed as the Deputy Whip of the Opposition and became a Member of the Constitutional Council of Sri Lanka, further solidifying his position as a key figure in Sri Lankan politics.
+In 2024 he re-entered Parliament under the SJB banner, winning the highest number of preferential votes in the Kalutara District.
+He was then appointed as the deputy whip of the opposition and became a member of the Constitutional Council of Sri Lanka.